PC-Admin/ehi-bootstrap-playbook/docs/Install_AWX.md

 4) Run the playbook with the following tags:

-`$ ansible-playbook -v -i ./inventories/your-inventory/ setup.yml`
+`ansible-playbook -v -i ./inventories/your-inventory/ setup.yml`

 This playbook has the following tags available (-t):
 - setup-rke2        Runs only the RKE2 setup section.